ShogunPanda/undici/CONTRIBUTING.md

 npm run build:milo
 ```

-You can also build the debug version by running
+You can also build the debug version by running:

 ```bash
 MILO_PROFILE=debug npm run build:milo